aburkov/Iskra/wiki/log_derivative_trick.md

 # The Log-Derivative Trick

 The log‐derivative trick (also known as the score function trick) is a simple but powerful identity that relates the gradient of a function to the gradient of its logarithm.
-Formally, if you have any differentiable function $ f(\theta) $ (with $f(\theta) > 0$ so that its logarithm is well-defined), then by the chain rule we have:
+Formally, if you have any differentiable function $f(\theta)$ (with $f(\theta) > 0$ so that its logarithm is well-defined), then by the chain rule we have:

 $$
 \nabla_\theta \log f(\theta) = \frac{\nabla_\theta f(\theta)}{f(\theta)}.